 Prostitution is said to be the world’s oldest profession, and it still exists to this day.
 Despite its illegality, it occurs daily on California streets, through phone services for call girls and escorts, and takes place in public places such as massage parlors.

 Conviction of this crime carries severe punishment, including jail or prison time, fines, and lifetime sex offender registration.
-If you have been charged with prostitution in California, it is imperative that you hire an experienced California criminal defense attorney to defend your case.
+If you have been charged with prostitution in California, it is imperative that you hire an experienced California criminal attorney in Santa Barbara, CA to defend your case.
 At Aron Law Firm, we have the skills needed to craft an effective defense strategy to safeguard your rights.

 What to Know About Prostitution and California Penal Code 647(b)